Removing Bad Habits

 To many, the most important aspects of any organization are the people within it.
 There are key levers in achieving world-class proactive maintenance with a special focus on the human element, particularly the removal of bad habits while establishing productive habits.

-In Charles Duhigg’s book, The Power of Habits, he outlines the psychology of habits in three distinct stages:
+In Charles Duhigg's book, The Power of Habits, the psychology of habits is outlined in three distinct stages:

 - Cue: a signal to the brain on which habit to follow

 - Routine: the script to follow or action taken

 Habits, as Duhigg explains, are automatically established by the human brain to manage routine tasks to conserve brain power.
 Think about your morning routine.
 It’s typically the same sequence day in and day out; it’s our brain’s way of organizing routine tasks, which saves brain capacity for more pressing thoughts like what to get your wife for her birthday.
 Have you ever driven home from work, got lost in thought, and then found yourself three or four miles further down the road than you realized?